Text-Guided Coarse-to-Fine Fusion Network for Robust Remote Sensing Visual Question Answering: Methodology

-The overall framework of TGFNet is discussed in Section III-A. The proposed CFAR and AMEF modules are presented in Sections III-B and III-C, respectively.
-The loss function of TGFNet is detailed in Section III-D.
+The overall framework of TGFNet is discussed in Section \ref{overallframework}.
+The proposed CFAR and AMEF modules are presented in Sections \ref{method-B} and \ref{method-C}, respectively.
+The loss function of TGFNet is detailed in Section \ref{loss}.